codeflood/minimal-head/README.md

 1. [Page All Results](4-page-all-results) - Page over all results and not just a single page of results.
 1. [List Page](5-list-page) - Generate list pages to view and navigate all other pages.
 1. [Multiple Page Types](6-multiple-page-types) - Generate multiple pages for multiple different page types.
+1. [Refactor Multiple Page Types](7-multiple-page-types-refactored) - A refactoring of the previous example (generate multiple page types).